xiaoleiy/awesome/univocity-parsers-intro.md

 ### 2. Installation
 Install the parser library in the following 2 ways as you prefer:
 * Directly download the jar [here](http://oss.sonatype.org/content/repositories/releases/com/univocity/univocity-parsers/1.5.1/univocity-parsers-1.5.1.jar).
-* Simply add the following to your `pom.xml` if you are using Maven:
+* Add the following to your `pom.xml` if you are using Maven:

 ```xml
 <dependency>